cornell/summary/PITCHME.md

     console.log( a ); // 42
 ```
 ---
-IIFEs can also have return values:
+IIFEs can also have return values

 ```js
     var x = (function IIFE(){